dhruvilad34/greenhabit-django/README.md

 # GreenHabit 🌱

-GreenHabit is a Django-based web application focused on encouraging eco-friendly habits and sustainable living.
-The project is built using Django for the backend and standard web technologies for the frontend, with an emphasis on clean structure and ease of use.
+GreenHabit is a Django-based full-stack web application focused on promoting eco-friendly habits and sustainable living.
+The project includes habit tracking features, user interaction, and media support, built with a clean and modular Django architecture.

 ## Features

+- User authentication
+- Eco-friendly habit and goal tracking
-- Clean and simple interface
+- Blog-style posts with likes and comments
-- Django-based backend architecture
+- Media file uploads
+- Bootstrap-based responsive UI
-- Modular and maintainable code structure
+- Modular Django app structure
-- Sustainability-focused application concept
-- Easy to extend with additional features